XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

 0. `rippled` requires the `rippled.cfg` configuration file to run.
 You can find an example config file, `rippled-example.cfg` in `rippled/cfg`.
 Make a copy and save it as `rippled.cfg` in a location that enables you to run `rippled` as a non-root user.
 Access the `rippled` directory and run:

-        $ mkdir -p /etc/opt/ripple ***TODO: changed this from ~/.config/ripple to match guidance coming in conf-file-location.md PR -- okay?***
+        $ mkdir -p $HOME/.config/ripple
-        $ cp cfg/rippled-example.cfg /etc/opt/ripple/rippled.cfg
+        $ cp cfg/rippled-example.cfg $HOME/.config/ripple/rippled.cfg

 0. Edit `rippled.cfg` to set necessary file paths.
-The user you plan to run `rippled` as must have write permissions to all of the paths you specify here. ***TODO: We need to add this step to the centos and ubuntu tasks, correct?
-For centos and ubuntu, the config files are automatically placed in the correct directories, but the following paths still need to be manually checked/updated to ensure that there are no permission issues, correct?***
+The user you plan to run `rippled` as must have write permissions to all of the paths you specify here.

       * Set the `[node_db]` path to the location where you want to store the ledger database.